anzhehong/Software-Reuse/README.md

 1. `Naughty` is the main project directory, including all of the source code and test code.
 2. `Documents` is the directory for project documents, written in Chinese, for better explanating our thoughts without misunderstanding...
+3. `Disscussion` is the direcotry for in-class discussion homework, which is finished independently.

 # Members